cscenter/lms/infrastructure/README.md

 * they should be granted rights neccessary for provisioning of nodes
 * S3 bucket for backups should be created
 * additional user which only can read and write to the bucket should be created
+* TTL for S3 bucket should be set (for now it's 30 days)

 IAM policy for the "backup" user: